adeliafebby/adeliafebby/README.md

 - 👋 Hi, I’m @adeliafebby
-- 👀 I’m interested in data analysis and science data
+- 👀 I’m interested in data analysis and data science
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : adeliafebby7@gmail.com

 <!---